What?

 Challenges

-- User skills might be limited.
+- User skills and motivation might be limited.

-- Inexpensive items may not motivate repair.
+- The lack of economic incentives associated with inexpensive items may not motivate repair.

 Examples